NoblefaceRenua/SYSC-3303-Project/README.txt

 - OnSiteState: Drone state indicating that the drone has arrived at the fire incident zone
 - NotReadyState: Drone state indicating that the drone is not ready to be scheduled
 - FlyingState: Drone state indicating that the drone is flying to the fire incident zone
-- EmptyTankState: Drone state indicating that the drone's tank has been emptied
+- TankEmptyState: Drone state indicating that the drone has emptied the water in its tank

 Scheduler State Files
 - SchedulerState.java: Interface that defines methods for different scheduler states.